melli0505/Anomaly_Detection/README.md

-# Motor Fault Analysis using Vibration data
+# Motor Fault Diagnosis using Vibration data

-- This repository is kind of experience report to train pattern of vibration data.
+- This repository is kind of test report about training pattern of vibration data.
+- Now I focus on detecting fault based on Unsupervised learning.
 - Now updating.

 ## Dataset